Traveling with Instruments

 It should separate into 2 sections and fold up compactly.
 It will need to fit in your suitcase on the airplane, and in our rolling cases while on tour.
 When folded up, the bottom part of the stand must be less than 26″ and the top must be less than 20″

 DO NOT bring a stand with a solid/non-collapsing desk (the part that holds the music) or one with thick tubes.
 It will take up too much space, may not fit in our case or your suitcase, and you will be responsible for schlepping it around yourself.

-Before you arrive at ESU, Label the top and bottom of your stand with your name.
+IMPORTANT!!!
+Before you arrive at the college, label the top and bottom of your stand with your name.